Tusk (album): Background

-After the studio was built, Buckingham queried Fleetwood about recording some songs at his home studio.
-Fleetwood acquiesced, but told Buckingham that the other members needed to be integrated at some point.
-Most of Buckingham's demos were augmented with contributions from other members.
-Fleetwood overdubbed his drums over Buckingham's snare-drum track, which he sometimes played on a Kleenex box.
-Despite this, three tracks were recorded solely by Buckingham: "The Ledge", "Save Me a Place", and "That's Enough For Me".
-Producer Ken Caillat commented on Buckingham's obsessive nature in the studio: "He was a maniac.
-The first day, I set the studio up as usual.
-Then he said, 'Turn every knob 180 degrees from where it is now and see what happens.'
-He'd tape microphones to the studio floor and get into a sort of push-up position to sing.
-Early on, he came in and he'd freaked out in the shower and cut off all his hair with nail scissors.
-He was stressed."
+Going into Tusk, Lindsey Buckingham was adamant about creating an album that sounded nothing like Rumours.
+Buckingham commented that he intended for Tusk to subvert the expectations of creating a "Rumours 2 and Rumours 3, which is kind of the business model Warner Bros. would have liked us to follow."
+Mick Fleetwood decided early on that Tusk was to be a double album.
+Beach Boys drummer Dennis Wilson, who was dating Christine McVie at the time, offered to host the band at the Beach Boys' studio, which they were planning to renovate.
+While the band initially agreed to this idea, an attorney for the Beach Boys later told Fleetwood Mac that they would still have to pay for the facility even if they decided not to use it.
+Fleetwood Mac subsequently backed out of the deal and approached Geordie Hormel, who offered to construct a custom studio for the band at The Village Recorder.
+Hormel presented them with an option to either purchase the studio or rent it.
+Fleetwood Mac producer Ken Caillat suggested that the band purchase the studio, reckoning that this would be the cheaper option.
+However, Fleetwood's attorney opted to rent the custom studio, which was named Studio D.

 Buckingham – infatuated with bands such as Talking Heads – was "desperate to make Mac relevant to a post-punk world", according to music journalist Bob Stanley, who commented that, compared to Rumours, Tusk was "unleavened weirdness, as close to its predecessor as the Beach Boys' lo-fi Smiley Smile had been to Pet Sounds.
 Much of it sounded clattery, half-formed, with strange rhythmic leaps and offbeat tics."
 Journalist Adam Webb described the Tusk recording sessions as a "cocaine blizzard" from which Christine McVie's then-boyfriend, Beach Boy drummer Dennis Wilson, "never really came out."
-Music historian Domenic Priore claimed that, for research purposes during the album's recording, Buckingham accessed the master tapes for the Beach Boys' unreleased album Smile, and that the tracks "That's All For Everyone" and "Beautiful Child" most strongly exemplify its influence.
+Music historian Domenic Priore claimed that, for research purposes during the album's recording, Buckingham accessed the master tapes for the Beach Boys' unreleased album Smile, and that the tracks "That's All for Everyone" and "Beautiful Child" most strongly exemplify its influence.

-Bassist John McVie commented that the album "sounds like the work of three solo artists", while Fleetwood said it was his second favourite Fleetwood Mac studio album behind Then Play On.
-"You got that sweetness [from Nicks and McVie] and me as the complete nutcase," Buckingham observed.
-"That's what makes us Fleetwood Mac."